keenlabs/Keen-Docs/source/api/reference.rst

 When updating a saved insight, the body of the PUT request only needs to include the properties you want to update.
 For example, if you have a saved insight that does a Count and want to change its :doc:`/data_analysis/filters`, just include the **filters** property.

 .. note:: If you update a saved insight's **analysis_type** and the NEW type doesn't allow for some of the properties of the OLD type, Keen will delete the definition of those properties.
 For example, if you have an insight that does a Count Unique and you change it to do a Count, we will delete the **target_property** property.

+.. note:: Make sure to set the request header "Content-Type" to "application/json" for PUTs.

 DELETE just plain old deletes the insight.